cleancoded/add-script/readme.txt

 2. Activate Add Headers and Footers through the `Plugins` menu in WordPress.
 3. Add code to your header or footer by going to the `Settings > Add Headers and Footers` menu.

-== Screenshots ==

-1. Settings Screen

 == Frequently Asked Questions ==

-= Can I use Add Headers and Footers to install Google Analytics? =
+= Can I use Add Script to install Google Analytics? =

 Yes, you can Add your Google Analytics code in the `Scripts in Header` field.

-= Can I use Add Headers and Footers for Google AdSense? =
+= Can I use Add Script for Google AdSense? =

 Yes, to verify your account or to tag your page for Auto ads, paste the code AdSense gives you, into the Scripts in Header field.

-= How to disable Add Headers and Footers on a specific page? =
+= How to disable Add Script on a specific page? =

 You can use one of the three available boolean filters: disable_ihaf, disable_ihaf_footer, disable_ihaf_header and return true value in order to disable printing either on the entire page or specifically in the header or footer of a given page.

 == Notes ==
-Add Headers and Footers is the easiest way to Add code in your WordPress headers and footers.
+The Add Script plugin is a simple way to add scripts and code to your WordPress website header and footer.

 CLEANCODED